-They happen when the moon passes between the Earth and the sun, blocking sunlight from reaching the Earth for a few minutes.
+They happen when the moon passes between the Earth and the sun, blocking the sun's from reaching the Earth for a few minutes.
 In some areas, the moon will completely block sunlight, causing what is known as "totality."

-If weather permits, millions of people will be looking up at the sky on August 21st.
-However, many people don't know that despite sunlight being limited on that day, it is still not safe to directly look at a solar eclipse.
+If weather permits, millions of people accross the world will be looking up at the sky on August 21st.
+However, many people are unaware that while sunlight might be limited on that day, it is still not safe to look directly at a solar eclipse.